 What Is a Work Portfolio and Do I Need One?

 An online portfolio provides a way to reveal your credentials to the world.
 It allows you to package the best evidence of your candidacy for employment such as your resume, design work, artwork, reports, lesson plans, transcripts, certifications, articles, letters, and more in a form easily accessible via the Internet.

 Do I Need a Portfolio?

-A solid, cohesive and comprehensive portfolio establishes your distinction in a sea of candidates, providing "evidence" to an employer of your accomplishments, skills, and abilities.
-It is a good way to show the scope and quality of your experience, training, and to demonstrate your talent and your ability to produce high-quality work in your field.
+A solid, cohesive, and comprehensive portfolio establishes your distinction in a sea of candidates.
+It provides "evidence" to an employer of your accomplishments, skills, and abilities.
+It is a good way to show the scope and quality of your experience and training.
+A portfolio can also help demonstrate your talent and ability to produce high-quality work in your field.

 Portfolios can range from something as simple as an online version of your resume to a website full of materials.
 A comprehensive portfolio would include word processing files of your resume and writing samples, digital images of your graphic and artwork, and video and audio files.

-In most creative fields--like writing, web design, graphic design, advertising, photography or videography, for example--a portfolio is absolutely required to secure a job.
+In most creative fields — like writing, web design, graphic design, advertising, photography or videography, for example — a portfolio is absolutely required to secure a job.
 If you're expected to produce creative work in a new job, your employer will seek to review and assess your previous project performance.
 This is a situation where your resume and an interview will not fully reveal the quality and style of work you are capable of creating.

 If you aren't sure if you need a portfolio, reflect on your field and consider the tangible items you've produced across the span of your career.
 Anything you've created which reflects well on your creative or developmental capacities should be a part of your portfolio.
 If you're still unsure, talk to colleagues in your field about whether or not they use a portfolio.

 How to Design Your Portfolio